gravcmspro/gravcmspro_dictionaries/dictionaries.en.md

   Here you can see the shortcode that defines the toolbar of this website and the brand property is handled by the **<<d_brand>>** placeholder.

-  #### subfoders
+  #### subfolders

-  In order, to have a better dictionaries organization, you can save those files in a subfoder, placed under the main **dictionaries** folders.
-Next, to use those dictionaries, you just call them as follows:
+  In order, to have a better dictionaries organization, you can save those files in a subfolder, placed under the main **dictionaries** folders.
+Next, in order to use those dictionaries, you just call them as follows:

   [raw]
   ```